Skip to main content

 previousAction()

 function.
-Two buttons will be added to Process C. One button will return to the previously selected action, while the second button will return back to the number of actions specified in the
+Two buttons will be added to Process C. One button will return to the previously selected action, while the second button will return back the number of actions passed into the

 previousAction()